River Place vs Spicewood Elementary: 2025 TEA Scores, Feeders, and Prices

 For the full TEA breakdown on each campus, including rating history and all distinctions, visit the River Place Elementary school page or the Spicewood Elementary school page.

-River Place Elementary: Hill Country Views and a Changing Score
+River Place Elementary: Hill Country Views and a Score Worth Watching

 River Place Elementary benefits from one of the most scenic residential corridors in the entire Austin metro.
-The neighborhoods in this zone, particularly the master planned River Place community and Ribelin Ranch, offer wooded lots, canyon views, and the kind of spacious living that buyers driving up from central Austin fall in love with immediately.
-This is Leander ISD, which carries a strong overall reputation, and the campus has historically been a solid performer.
-The school earned a B rating four years in a row before dipping to a C in 2025.
+The master-planned River Place community and Ribelin Ranch offer wooded lots, canyon views, and the kind of spacious living that buyers driving up from central Austin fall in love with almost immediately.
+This is Leander ISD, which carries a strong overall reputation across the region, and the campus has historically been a solid performer.
+The school earned a B four years in a row before sliding to a C in 2025.

-Spicewood Elementary is a smaller campus (309 students) inside Round Rock ISD, and it has quietly posted strong results.
-The school scored a 94 in both 2019 and 2022 before dipping into the mid to high 80s over the last three years.
-The 2025 score of 86 represents a bounce back from 81 in 2024, which is actually a positive sign.
-Spicewood is trending in the right direction while River Place is trending the other way.
+Spicewood Elementary is a smaller campus (309 students) inside Round Rock ISD, and the academic story here has been remarkably consistent.
+The school scored a 94 in both 2019 and 2022 before settling into the mid 80s.
+The 2025 score of 86 is a clean rebound from 81 in 2024 (so Spicewood is moving in the right direction while River Place is moving the other way).
+Round Rock ISD continues to be one of the most respected districts in Central Texas, and Spicewood’s feeder path into Canyon Vista Middle School and then Westwood High School is one of the strongest in the district.
+Westwood is regularly recognized for its AP catalog and college readiness rates.

 The Neighborhoods

-The River Place zone includes some of the most dramatic real estate in northwest Austin.
-River Place and Milky Way is the anchor community, featuring elevated lots, mature live oaks, and custom homes that take advantage of the terrain.
+The River Place attendance zone covers some of the most dramatic real estate in northwest Austin.
+River Place and Milky Way is the anchor community, with elevated lots, mature live oaks, and custom homes that take advantage of the terrain.
 Ribelin Ranch offers larger acreage tracts for buyers who want elbow room.
-And for a more accessible entry point, communities like Alicante offer condos and townhomes that put the zone within reach without the maintenance burden.
+And for a more accessible entry point, the Alicante condo and townhome community puts the zone within reach without the maintenance burden of a large estate home.

 Browse all homes zoned to River Place Elementary or homes zoned to Spicewood Elementary.